RandomNinjaAtk/docker-amvd/README.md

 | `-e FilePermissions=666` | Based on chmod linux permissions |

 # Script Information
-* Script will automatically run when enabled, if not you will need to manually execute with the following command
+* Script will automatically run when enabled, if disabled, you will need to manually execute with the following command:
+  * From Host CLI: `docker exec -it amvd /bin/bash -c 'bash /config/scripts/download.bash'`
-  * `bash /config/scripts/download.bash`
+  * From Docker CLI: `bash /config/scripts/download.bash`

 ## Directories:
 * <strong>/config/scripts</strong>
   * Contains the scripts that are run